Go to the first, previous, next, last section, table of contents.

 On invocation, the shell marks each parameter export to child processes.

-Executed commands inherit the environment. unset, export and declare add/delete parameters and functions to/from the environment.
+unset, export and declare add/delete parameters and functions to/from the environment.

 The environment for any simple command or function may be augmented temporarily by prefixing it with parameter assignments, as described in Shell Parameters.
-These assignment statements affect only the environment seen by that command.

-A non-zero exit status indicates failure.
+A non-zero status indicates failure.

 This seemingly counter-intuitive scheme is used so there is